pbevans1/portfolio/README.md

 - All C source code is found in the 'portfolio/src/' directory.
 Code is split between 'library/', which contains code that is general (as opposed to being tied tightly to this project), and 'project/', which contains application specific code.
 - Shell scripts, which are used to download and unzip the FDA files, as well as to build 'food_database.csv' can be found in the 'shellScripts/' directory.
 - The 'data/' directory is where 'food_database.csv' should be.
 It will also hold user log files once they are created.
-- The 'dataBuilder/' directory is where the FDA files live.
+- The 'dataBuilder/' directory is where the raw FDA data files live.
 It also contains some intermediate files created by 'buildData.sh'
 - Dont' worry if not all of these directories are present on download.
-The Makefile will create them when they're needed.
+The Makefile will create them as they're needed.

 ## Final Directory Structure:
 <pre>
+.
 ├── README.md
 ├── bin
 │   ├── avlTree.o